jerryntom/MorsePy/README.md

 Support open source software and help me in further development :)

 ## About project :information_source:
 MorsePy is a plain morse-text translator.
-Just write some text or morse code in certain input box and see how it works.\
+Just write some text or morse code in specific input box and see how it works.\
 If you have some questions or suggestions please contact with me: jaroslawtomczuk.ofi@gmail.com

 ## How to use :question: